lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 * JointBayes
     * (ii) our baseline deep models (model A- and model B-) and (iii) deep models submitted by other groups.

-As can be seen from Fig. 8 and Fig. 9, the hand-craft features and shallow model perform poorly.
+As can be seen from Fig. 8 and Fig. 9, the hand-craft featured and shallow model perform poorly.

 Their accuracies drop sharply with the increasing number of distractors.

-In addition, the methods based on deep learning perform better than the traditional ones.
-However, there is still much room for performance improvement.
-Finally, with the joint supervision of softmax loss and center loss, model C- achieves the best results, not only surpassing the model A- and model B- by a clear margin but also significantly outperforming the other published methods.
+As expected, methods based on deep learning do better than traditional.

+Model C performs the best out of A and B, and outperforms the other published methods.

 ![Table 3](/_media/center-loss-table-3.png)

 ![Table 4](/_media/center-loss-table-4.png)

 To meet the practical demand, face recognition models should achieve high performance against millions of distractors.

 In this case, only Rank-1 identification rate with at least 1M distractors and verification rate at low false accept rate (e.g., 10−6) are very meaningful [23].
 We report the experimental results of different methods in Tables 3 and 4.

-From these results we have the following observations.
+They make these observations from the results:

-* Model C is much better than Model A and Model B by a significant margin in both face identification and verification tasks, confirming the advantage of the designed loss function.
+* Model C is much better than Model A and Model B for face identification and verification tasks, confirming Center Loss with Softmax works best.
-* Second, under the evaluation protocol of small training set, the proposed Model C- achieves the best results in both face identification and verification tasks, outperforming the 2nd place by 5.97 % on face identification and 10.15 % on face verification, respectively.
+* Second, under the evaluation protocol of small training set, the proposed Model C- achieves the best results in both face identification and verification tasks, outperforming 2nd place by 5.97 % on face identification and 10.15 % on face verification, respectively.
-* Moreover, it is worth to note that model C- even surpasses some models trained with large training set (e.g., Beijing Facecall Co.).
+* Model C does better than some models trained with a large training set (e.g., Beijing Facecall Co.).
-* Last, the models from Google and NTechLAB achieve the best performance under the protocol of large training set.
-Note that, their private training set (500M for Google and 18M for NTechLAB) are much larger than ours (0.49M).
+*The models from Google and NTechLAB achieve the best performance thanks to the large training set (500M vs 0.49M).

 ## 5 Conclusions

-Paper proposes a new loss function called Center Loss.
+The paper proposes a new loss function called Center Loss.

 By combining Center Loss with [[Softmax Loss]] to jointly supervise the learning of CNNs, the authors show that they can enhance the discriminative power of features for face recognition problems.